carlhiggs/spatial-urban-indicators/docs/indicators.rst

        :width: 70%
        :align: center

-       Number of minimarts per square kilometre (bma, 2019), by district
+       Number of minimarts per square kilometre (BMA, 2019), by district

-Number of stalls (bma, 2019)
+Number of stalls (BMA, 2019)
 ----------------------------

 The number of stalls within each analysis area was recorded.

+Aligns with Sustainable Development Goals: 2.1, 3, 11.